arzav18/Document-Object-Model/README.md

 # Document-Object-Model

 DOM : It basically catalogs the web page into indivisual objects that we can select and manipulate.
+The task of converting an HTML file into DOM is done by the browser when you load up the webpage.
+It turns each of these elements and their associated data into a tree structure with a bunch of objects that you can select and manipulate

 Inline Javascript: